 Long-lived assets are reviewed for impairment when the occurrence of events or changes in circumstances indicate that the carrying value of the assets may not be recoverable, as measured by comparing their net book value to the estimated future cash flows generated by their use and eventual disposition.
-Impaired assets are recorded at the lower of carrying amount and fair value, determined principally using discounted future cash flows expected from their use and eventual disposition (see Note 21).
+Impaired assets are recorded at the lower of carrying amount and fair value, determined principally using discounted future cash flows expected from their use and eventual disposition.
+Estimates of future cash flows used to test the recoverability of Canfor's long-lived assets generally include key assumptions related to forecast prices and exchange rates.
+Other significant assumptions are the estimated useful life of the long-lived assets, and the impacts of both the Softwood Lumber Agreement with the U.S. and the Mountain Pine Beetle epidemic.
+Price and foreign exchange forecasts for 2011 and beyond were determined with reference to Resource Information Systems, Inc. publications.